A Unified Approach for Dynamic Analysis of Tensegrity Structures with Arbitrary Rigid Bodies and Rigid Bars: Modeling tensegrity structures

-If a pin joint connects $k$ ($k{>}2$) rigid members, it can be modeled as $k{-}1$ pin joints overlapping at one place.
+If a ball joint connects $k$ ($k{>}2$) rigid members, it can be modeled as $k{-}1$ ball joints overlapping at one place.

-Ball joints in the 3D case can be modeled in the same way, owing to the unifying form \cref{eq:trans}.

 The second method has computational advantages over the first one because it needs no extrinsic constraint, and it reduces the number of system's coordinates.
-Owing to the exhaustion in deriving different combinations of the natural coordinates (\cref{sec:rigidbodies}), up to four (or three) basic points of a 3D (or 2D) rigid body can be used for sharing with other rigid members.
+Thanks to the exhaustion in deriving different combinations of the natural coordinates (\cref{sec:rigidbodies,sec:bar}), up to four or two basic points of a 3D rigid body or rigid bar can be used for sharing with other rigid members.
 Therefore, the second method is generally sufficient to model most Class-$k$ $(k{>}1)$ tensegrities, and the extrinsic constraints \cref{eq:ex_con} are rarely needed.